canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

      change the architecture of the machine.
 Click "Save Changes" when you're done.

+   - For non-IPMI machines, you
-   - With the exception of servers that use IPMI for power control, you will most likely have to enter power control details by clicking Edit next to the Power Configuration heading.
+     will most likely have to enter power control details by clicking Edit next to the Power Configuration heading.
 This may necessitate setting an IP address, MAC address, password, or other information, depending